awestover/skyspace/probabilistic_method/readme.md

 way to think about combinatorics problems.
 Here is a high level overview of how proofs by the probabilistic method go

----
+begin quote

-> Consider a random thing
+Consider a random thing
-> Break the thing up into simple sub-things
+Break the thing up into simple sub-things
-> Compute something on the sub-things
+Compute something on the sub-things
-> Combine the sub-things together to get
+Combine the sub-things together to get
-> Pr[thing is good] > 0
+Pr[thing is good] > 0
-> Thus, there must be some thing that is good.
+Thus, there must be some thing that is good. end quote

----

 The approach is often pretty non-constructive but sometimes it can be made constructive.